 Christmas cactus plant

-This traditional plant is native to Brazil.
+This traditional holiday cactus plant is native to Brazil.
 Christmas cactus – schlumbergera buckleyi – is one of several similar looking succulent plants that have pretty pendulous flowers on the end of joined succulent leaves.

 The Christmas cactus plant gets its name because of its red or pink flowers which bloom in late December in the Northern Hemisphere.